Credential and Prerequisites

 Admission Requirements Exceptions

 If you do not meet all the requirement criteria for admissions, you may still be admitted to a program.
-Admission in these cases are determined on a case-by-case basis.
+Admission in these cases is determined on a case-by-case basis.
 These candidates may be granted provisional status.

 Provisional students are admitted to this status because, in the view of the admissions committee, they do not fulfill academic requirements for admission as a degree candidate at the time of the application.
 Provisional students may be required to take specific prerequisite courses, and/or take a specific number of courses and complete them successfully in order to establish their eligibility to be admitted as a degree candidate.